Milo Quaife

-Milo Milton Quaife (1880–1959) was a historian of Michigan and the Great Lakes region.
+Milo Milton Quaife (1880–1959) was an American writer who was a historian of Michigan and the Great Lakes region.

+Early life and education

 Quaife was born in Nashua, Iowa.
-He received his education at Grinnell College, the University of Missouri and the University of Chicago.
+He received his education at Grinnell College (Grinnell, Iowa), the University of Missouri (Columbia, Missouri) and the University of Chicago.

+Career

 He was head of the Wisconsin Historical Society and later secretary-editor at the Detroit Public Library's Burton Collection.
-He was also a lecturer at Wayne State University and the University of Detroit.
+Quaife was also a lecturer in Detroit at Wayne State University and the University of Detroit (now a part of the University of Detroit Mercy).
 He served as editor of the Lakeside Classics historical series from 1916 to 1957.